Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/mouseUp.md

 #### Description

-Function; called whenever the extensible tool is active and the mouse button is released after being pressed on the Stage.
+Function; Called whenever the extensible tool is active and the mouse button is released after being pressed on the Stage.

 #### Example